 - Pain relievers like acetaminophen or ibuprofen.

 Do you require assistance with prescriptions?
 Then consider Advocate My Meds today.
-We are a renowned prescription assistance organization that offers various patient assistance programs to underinsured and uninsured people.
+We are a renowned prescription assistance organization that offers various financial assistance to fill prescriptions programs to underinsured and uninsured people.
 These include Lilly Cares prescription assistance, GSK, and more.
+Contact us today.